Glenn Danzig: Personal life

 Danzig has several distinctive tattoos, all by tattoo artist Rick Spellman, which incorporate artwork based upon his music.
 These include a Danzig/Samhain skull symbol designed by Michael Golden, a bat with a Misfits Crimson Ghost skull, a wolf's head with the text "Wolfs Blood" (the title of a Misfits song), a skeleton as found on the cover art for the album November-Coming-Fire, and a demon woman as found on the cover art for Unholy Passion.
 His lower back features the logo for the Devilman manga.

 Danzig is a fan of horror movies and Japanese anime/manga, and has expressed his appreciation for the works of filmmaker David Cronenberg and manga artist Go Nagai.
+He also enjoys pro wrestling and during a 2016, appearance on Chris Jerchio’s podcast he revealed he always wanted to be a wrestler but did not pursue it as a career due to his size.

 Danzig's favorite composers include Richard Wagner, Sergei Prokofiev, Camille Saint-Saëns, Carl Orff, and film score composer Jerry Goldsmith.

 Danzig is an avid reader and owns a large book collection on subjects including the occult, religious history and true murder cases.
 He commented about the book The Occult Roots of Nazism that "every school kid should have this book", though he later stated that the comment was satirical.
 Danzig also has a long-standing interest in New World Order-related conspiracies: "Not only have I always been interested in the families that run the world forever, that people know now as the Bilderberg Group.
 But there's an older book called Committee of 300 which tells you all about it.
 I mean, I got in trouble for this back in the 90s, talking about this kind of stuff – how the United States is based on a Freemason thing, and I got so many government files on me from that one".